-- Early diagnosis of cancer, heart disease, epilepsy, Parkinson's and Alzheimer's disease, and other dementias
+cancer, heart disease, epilepsy, Parkinson's disease, Alzheimer's disease, and other dementias

-- Non-invasively monitoring the effects of treatment
+- Non-invasive monitoring of the effects of treatment

 - A single-exam alternative for multiple medical testing procedures